StudySpots/Study-Spots/README.md

-4. Open the other terminal window in studyspots and type "npm start"
+4. Type "npm start" to start the server